tech, simplified.

 Bookworms around the world, rejoice!
 Amazon’s Kindle for PC is now available, making over 360,000 books only a click away for millions of PC owners worldwide.
 Announced during the Windows 7 launch event, Kindle for PC has now been released as a beta program today.

 Amazon sparked worldwide interest in the eReader market, which is now an increasingly crowded market where the Kindle competes with the Sony Reader, Barnes & Nobel’s Nook, Plastic Logic’s Que, and more.
-Barnes & Noble and Sony both offer programs to read ebooks from their stores on your computer and other devices.
+Barnes & Noble and Sony both offer programs to read ebooks from their stores on your computer and Kindle For PCother devices.
 Amazon initially only offered the Kindle program as an iPhone app, but they have now expanded and plan on supporting more platforms in the future.
 Similar to Microsoft’s Zune, which is a device, a store, and a program for Windows, Kindle is now simply an eBook ecosystem that works with its standalone eReader as well as iPhones, PCs, and more.

 Kindle for PC sports a clean, simple UI that integrates nicely with Windows 7 (including support for jumplists and multi-touch on new touch-screen computers) and allows you to easily read your favorite books.
 After downloading the program, which works on Windows XP, Vista, and 7, you simply sign in with your Amazon account name and password.
 If you already own a Kindle device or use Kindle on an iPhone, Kindle for PC will automatically download your books complete with your bookmarks, notes, and current reading location in the book.
 Otherwise, you will be presented with an empty interface that shows helpful popups to highlight Kindle’s features.

 New Kindle users will want to purchase an ebook or download a free one from Kindle’s store, and Kindle for PC offers easy access to this on the right hand side of the toolbar.
-Rather than offering in-app access to Amazon’s Kindle Store, the “Shop in Kindle Store” link simply opens Amazon’s Kindle site in your browser.
+Rather than offering in-app access to Amazon’s Kindle Store, the “Shop in Kindle Store”11-10-2009 8-57-35 PM link simply opens Amazon’s Kindle site in your browser.
 However, it is very easy to purchase and download a book; if you are logged into your Amazon account, simply click “Buy it now with 1-Click,” and select the device you wish to send the book to (select your PC if you want to read it on Kindle for PC).

 Once you have downloaded books, your Kindle interface will display your new digital library.
 Full color covers allow you to easily find the book you want to read, and you can easily sort your library by author, title, and most recently downloaded.
 Kindle makes it easy to read books, and allows you to quickly and dynamically change the font size and amount of words per line.
 Chapters appear as links in the table of contents, so you can easily go to the chapter you want to read.
 Pages scroll fast and smoothly, and work with multi-touch gestures if you have a touch screen or touchpad.
 Kindle will automatically remember where you left off reading, and will sync this with all of your devices (including multiple computer or Kindle devices) via Whispersync.
 Once you are finished with a book you can archive it to save space on your computer, which will then remove them from the computer and make them available for download from Archived Items.